-Department of Microbiology, Faculty of Medicine, Gulu University, Gulu, Uganda
+Department of Medical Microbiology and Immunology, Faculty of Medicine, Gulu University, Gulu, Uganda

 Department of Medical Microbiology and Parasitology, College of Medicine, University of Ibadan, University Hospital Ibadan, Ibadan, Nigeria

-Materials and Methods: For the purposes of the study, the Medline and Google scholar were searched to retrieve articles on these prominent fungal diseases, as well as their etiologies and available diagnostics.
+Materials and Methods: For the purposes of the study, Medline and Google Scholar were searched to retrieve articles on these prominent fungal diseases, as well as their etiologies and available diagnostics.

 Results: It was found that histoplasmosis and other AIDS-associated mycoses have been reported in Africa, including blastomycosis, coccidioidomycosis, and paracoccidioidomycosis.
 Other reported infections were fungal neglected tropical diseases, especially sporotrichosis, dermatophytosis, mycetoma, and chromoblastomycosis as well as emerging fungal diseases, such as Emergomyces africanus, Candida auris, and Blastomyces emzantsi.
 In Africa, the major drivers of fungal diseases include human immunodeficiency infection, tuberculosis, and poverty.